PowerShell/PowerShellStandard/src/dotnetTemplate/README.md

-# PowerShellStandard-based PowerShell binary module template
+# PowerShell Standard based C# module template

-A `dotnet new` template that creates an example PowerShell binary module that uses PowerShellStandard.
+A `dotnet new` template that creates an example PowerShell C# module that uses PowerShellStandard.

 ```
 dotnet new psmodule